the-idc/workerpedia/content/claims/at-least-capitalists-wont-send-you-to-the-gulag.md

 ---
-title: "At least capitalists won't send you to the gulag."
+title: At least capitalists won't send you to the gulag.
 draft: false
+date: 2020-05-15T21:13:56.264Z
-tags: [gulag, prison]
+tags:
+  - gulag
+  - prison
-categories: [Capitalism]
+categories:
+  - Capitalism
 source: https://joinidc.co
 ---

-Ignoring the problematic media portrayal of gulags, [capitalist countries had mastered concentration camps long before soviet gulags[(https://jacobinmag.com/2017/05/uk-concentration-camps-wwii-poland-internment-prisoners).
+Ignoring the problematic media portrayal of gulags, [capitalist countries had mastered concentration camps long before soviet gulags](https://jacobinmag.com/2017/05/uk-concentration-camps-wwii-poland-internment-prisoners).

 Over 20,000 children died of starvation and diseash in British concentration camps during the second Boer War (1899-1902) alone and thousands more suffered in compounds like the Lancaster Concentration Camp which saw Germain civilians be attacked with a bayonet charge to restore order.